renoki-co/laravel-helm-demo/README.md

 An example image build workflow can be found in [.github/workflows/docker-release-tag.yaml](.github/workflows/docker-release-tag.yaml).

+All images work on [base images](https://github.com/renoki-co/laravel-docker-base) that already have extensions enabled to speed up the project copy into the container thus leading to faster deployments.

 ### Dependencies

 It's recommended that the dependencies will be installed alongside with the container to ensure your pods will not take additional time each time they start.